Alireza Akbari: Reactions

 In January 2023 the UK government said the accusations levelled against Akbari were not true and were intended for political bargaining.
 British foreign minister James Cleverly denied the allegations against Akbari and called them "politically motivated," saying that Iran's chargé d'affaires would be summoned over the execution so British officials could express their "disgust at Iran's actions."
 Cleverly called Akbari's execution "barbaric" in a Twitter post and said, "the Iranian regime has once again shown its callous disregard for human life.
 This will not stand unchallenged."
 Prior to the execution, the UK government had urged Iranian officials not to carry out Akbari's execution.

 UK prime minister Rishi Sunak said he was "appalled by the execution," posting on Twitter that Akbari's execution was "a callous and cowardly act, carried out by a barbaric regime with no respect for the human rights of their own people."

 After the UK government condemned the execution of Akbari, the Iranian Foreign Ministry issued a statement, saying "The British regime, whose royal family member, sees the killing of 25 innocent people as removal of chess pieces and has no regrets over the issue, and those who turn a blind eye to this war crime, are in no position to preach others on human rights."

 French president Emmanuel Macron expressed his solidarity and condemned the execution on Twitter.
 Macron said, "The execution of Alireza Akbari is a despicable and barbaric act.
 His name adds to too long a list of victims of repression and the death penalty in Iran.
 Solidarity with the UK.
 Solidarity with the Iranian people".

 Human rights organisation Amnesty International called Akbari's execution "particularly horrific" and an "abhorrent assault on the right to life."
 Amnesty also requested that the UK government "fully investigate" the accusations that Akbari was subjected to torture and ill treatment in prison and "pursue all avenues to hold the Iranian authorities to account."

 The US, the EU and the UK condemned Iran for executing Alireza Akbari and other Iranian citizens.
 The US Secretary of State Antony Blinken vowed that Tehran will be punished for human rights abuses during the crackdown of widespread demonstrations.

-Private life
+Personal life

-Akbari married Maryam Samadi (born in 1969, Iranian-Austrain).
-They have two daughters, Atefeh and Faezeh.
-Atefeh married to Mohsen Shalbaf.
+Akbari married Maryam Samadi (born in 1969).
+They have two daughters.
 Ramin Forghani, his nephew, founded the Iranian Atheists Association in Glasgow in 2013, and was vice-chair of the Scottish Secular Society.